pinetr2e/scons-compiledb/README.md

 ## Details

-`scons_compiledb` maintains an additional file `compile_commands.json.internal`
-as default, to merge compile commands across the multiple SCons invocations.
-The final file, `compile_commands.json` is touched only when the internal file is changed.
+`scons_compiledb` maintains an internal dot file `.compile_commands.json` as default, to merge compile commands across the multiple SCons invocations.
+The final file, `compile_commands.json` is touched only when the internal dot file is changed.

 `enabled(env)` can be called to check whether it is enabled before or not.